- About BJSS

 The E-Commerce space is becoming increasingly competitive, seeing retailers diversify their offerings quickly to survive.
 Customers are now spoilt for choice, meaning retailers need to understand their customers and fulfil their demands or risk losing them elsewhere for good.

 The understanding of a customer’s behaviours wants and needs come from the data you collect and analyse regarding that customer and their segment.
-Therefore, I spoke to one of our Data Scientists, Stephanie Seiermann, to talk in more detail around the data opportunities and strategies for retailers looking to harness the second rise of online.
+Therefore, I spoke to one of our Data Scientists, Stephanie Seiermann, to talk in more detail about the data opportunities and strategies for retailers looking to harness the second rise of online.

 The decision to move into E-Commerce should first and foremost be driven by market opportunities which can be assessed through extensive market research.
 This requires understanding the current market state, including market size and competitor landscape, but also existing and especially potential customers and their behaviours.
 If your target customers aren’t purchasing online, it might provide hard to establish a profitable online channel.